 NewLink and its subsidiaries (the Company) are devoting substantially all of their efforts toward research and development.
 The Company has never earned revenue from commercial sales of its drugs.
-The Company had a net loss of \$15.9 million and \$18.8 million for the three and nine months ending September 30, 2015, respectively.
+The Company incurred a net loss of \$23.7 million for the three months ended March 31, 2016.

-The accompanying financial statements as of September 30, 2015 and for the three and nine months then ended have been prepared assuming the Company will continue as a going concern.
-The Company successfully raised net proceeds of \$37.6 million from its IPO, completed a follow-on offering of its common stock raising net proceeds of \$49.0 million, and raised an additional \$58.7 million in net proceeds from the ATM Offering prior to March 31, 2015.
-In connection with two license and collaboration agreements the Company entered into during 2014, the Company received a nonrefundable upfront cash payment of \$150.0 million from Genentech Inc., a member of the Roche Group, or Genentech, in 2014, and a nonrefundable upfront cash payment of \$30.0 million from Merck, Sharpe and Dohme Corp., or Merck, in 2014, as well as an additional milestone payment of \$20.0 million from Merck in February 2015.
-The Company's cash and cash equivalents after these agreements and offerings are expected to be adequate to satisfy the Company's liquidity requirements through 2016, although not through commercialization and launch of revenue-producing products.
+The accompanying condensed consolidated financial statements as of March 31, 2016 and for the three months then ended have been prepared assuming the Company will continue as a going concern.
+The Company successfully raised net proceeds of \$37.6 million from its IPO, completed a follow-on offering of its common stock raising net proceeds of \$49.0 million, and raised an additional \$58.7 million in net proceeds from the at the market (ATM) offering.
+In connection with two license and collaboration agreements the Company entered into during 2014, the Company received a nonrefundable upfront cash payment of \$150.0 million from Genentech Inc., a member of the Roche Group, or Genentech, in 2014, and a nonrefundable upfront cash payment of \$30.0 million from Merck, Sharpe and Dohme Corp., or Merck, in 2014, as well as a milestone payment of \$20.0 million from Merck in February 2015.
+The Company's cash and cash equivalents after these agreements and offerings are expected to be adequate to satisfy the Company's liquidity requirements into 2017, although not through commercialization and launch of revenue-producing products.
 If available liquidity becomes insufficient to meet the Company's operating obligations as they come due, the Company's plans include pursuing alternative funding arrangements and/or reducing expenditures as necessary to meet the Company's cash requirements.
 However, there is no assurance that, if required, the Company will be able to raise additional capital or reduce discretionary spending to provide the required liquidity.
 Failure by the Company to successfully execute its plans or otherwise address its liquidity needs may have a material adverse effect on its business and financial position, and may materially affect the Company's ability to continue as a going concern.